Take a Walk Through the Gardens

 Enjoy our treasury of gardens that feature unique designs that inspire, planted with midwestern hearty plant material that is ideal for your own garden.

-Designed by Roy Diblik, co-owner of Northwind Perennial Farm and author, this Garden frames the gazebo and over looks the pond.
+Designed by Roy Diblik, co-owner of Northwind Perennial Farm and author, this garden frames the gazebo and overlook the pond.
 It also provides a wonderful spot for a picnic or just a quiet place to relax.
 Click here for plant list.

 Rotary Peace Garden